knocklabs/knock-node/README.md

 await knockClient.notify("dinosaurs-loose", {
   // user id of who performed the action
   actor: "dnedry",
-  // list of user ids for who should receive the notif
+  // list of user ids for who should receive the notification
   recipients: ["jhammond", "agrant", "imalcolm", "esattler"],
   // data payload to send through
   data: {